kreininmv/1-sem_MIPT/T00_EQUATION/README.md

 # First task in MIPT
 It's a first task in summer programming camp in MIPT before study.
-Purpose: write a solver of quadratic equation.
+\nPurpose: write a solver of quadratic equation.